maddielaw/TravelTracker/README.md

 ## Motivation
 - Create a data model driven by principles of OOP
-- Refine the code review process by working with others to review and receieve feedback on code
+- Refine the code review process by working with others to review and recieve feedback on code
 - Build and utilize a robust testing suite to ensure the data model is iron-clad
 - Work with an API and local server to send and receive data